findy-network/findy-wallet-pwa/tools/env/README.md

    alias cli=findy-agent-cli
    . <(findy-agent-cli completion bash | sed 's/findy-agent-cli/cli/g')
    ```

-   Or if you have renamed the executable enter the following as well:
+   You should enter the following after you have installed the working
+   `findy-agent-cli`:
    ```shell
    export FCLI=<your-name-for-binary>
    ```
-   That's for the helper scrips used in this directory.
+   That's for the helper scrips used in this directory and referenced here as
+   well.

    **Admin Operations**